 In the 19th century, the city became one of the world’s wealthiest international ports, exporting products such as rum, fish, salt, and tobacco.
 Chartered as a city in 1822, by the mid-1800s Boston also became one of the largest manufacturing centers in the nation, noted for garment production, leather goods, and machinery.
 Manufacturing overtook international trade in dominating the local economy, and the many local streams and rivers not only allowed easy shipment of goods inland but also provided power for many mills and factories.

 Following the potato famine of 1845-49, Boston became a haven for Irish immigrants who have since dominated the culture and leadership of a city that became increasingly diverse in character.
 Boston was traditionally divided into many ethnic neighborhoods which expanded into the surrounding towns, annexing them.
 Boston also grew physically not through annexation but through landfill and using two of the three large hills as well as rubble and gravel shipped in to widen the peninsula to its present breadth.

 Today, the region’s colleges and universities have a major impact on the city and region’s economy, with students contributing an estimated $4.8 billion annually.
 Boston’s reputation as the “Athens of America” derives largely from the teaching and research activities of more than 100 colleges and universities in the Greater Boston area, such as Harvard, MIT, Boston College and the University of Massachusetts (Boston).
 Tourism, healthcare, financial services, publishing, printing and four major convention centers also contribute to the economy, as well as its being the state capital and regional home of federal agencies.

-Amtrak provides both ticketing and baggage services at the Boston Back Bay Station, which is served by 40 daily trains.
+Amtrak does not provide ticketing or baggage services at this station, which is served by more than three dozen daily trains.